Saint Nick is on his way ….

 As Belgium is predominantly a Catholic country, St. Nikolaas or ‘Sinterklaas’ is an important figure as we enter the holiday season.

 While St. Nicholas (also Sint Nikolaas, Sinterklaas, De Sint or ‘The Saint’) will officially be celebrated on the eve or morning of December 6th, his actual arrival ‘in the land’ can be 2-3 weeks before that.
 It is traditional for him to arrive by boat and his first stop in Belgium is Antwerp.
 Usually accompanied by a somewhat ‘controversial’ Zwarte Piet or two, representing (depending on who you ask) a Moorish slave or a dirty faced man covered in ash who assists St. Nick in handing out treats or threatening to cart away bad children.
 Later St. Nick will travel on horseback arriving at each city in fanfare.

-Celebrations begin at 3pm with a live children’s musical and acrobatic entertainment under the Stadshal followed by Saint Nick’s arrival at 3:30pm where he will be welcomed by the mayor himself.
+Celebrations begin at 3 pm with a live children’s musical and acrobatic entertainment under the Stadshal followed by Saint Nick’s arrival.
 Afterwards there will be an interactive stage show and a parade in which each child has the opportunity to greet St. Nick personally and deliver a letter or drawing.
 There is also a toy flea market, a variety of workshops, live music, lots of helpers and, of course, plenty of candy.

 Also, next time you’re at the grocery store grab a packet of NicNacs, cookies shaped like letters, as it’s traditional for him to leave some behind.
 Another thing to keep in mind is that all presents on the 6th are from “The Saint” … a friendly neighbour or an aunt might drop by and say that she found a mis-delivered package at her house, but it is of course from him too.